garnaat/bchelpers/README.md

 bchelpers
 =========

-A set of handy helpers to make botocore easier to use.
+Handy helpers to make botocore easier to use.